nearform/fastify-secrets-hashicorp/README.md

 - The vault is unsealed
 - The secrets engine is [kv-v1](https://www.vaultproject.io/docs/secrets/kv/kv-v1)
   (see below)
-- VAULT_TOKEN is available as an environment variable, or passed in to clientOptions.vaultOptions.token
+- clientOptions.vaultOptions.token is provided as an option, or VAULT_TOKEN is available as an environment variable
-- VAULT_ADDR is available as an environment variable, or passed in to clientOptions.vaultOptions.endpoint
+- clientOptions.vaultOptions.endpoint is provided as an option, or VAULT_ADDR is available as an environment variable

 ### Secrets Engine